smaato/ec2-ami-copy/README.md

   -i AMI_ID, --ami-id AMI_ID
                         The ID of the AMI to copy.
   -l LOG_LEVEL, --log-level LOG_LEVEL
                         Sets the log level of the script.
-Default is INFO.
+Defaults to INFO.
   -e, --enhanced-networking
-                        Specify if you want to have enhanced networking enabled in the resulting image.
+                        Specify if you want to enforce enabled enhanced networking in the resulting image.
+If not set the setting for enhanced networking willbe taken from the original AMI.
   -S ROOT_VOLUME_SIZE, --root-volume-size ROOT_VOLUME_SIZE
-                        The minimum size the root volume should have in the resulting AMI.
+                        The minimum size in GB the root volume should have in the resulting AMI.
+Defaults to 10.
 ```

 # Contribution